Alyona-art/TourManager-Documentation/content/docs/internal/product-requirement-doc.md

 ---
-title: Product Requirement Document
+title: Software Development Plan
 ---
+# Software Development Plan

-# Problems the software will solve
+## Problems the software will solve

 The main goal of the project is to connect managers and guides for faster and more comfortable communication.